GRID V8: AI Guidance for College and Career Decisions

 - trying real tasks instead of just researching them

 Give concrete next actions.
-Do not force time buckets unless the user asks for them.
+These do not need artificial time buckets unless the user asks for them.

 Style Rules